Tunnag/MCA-2023/Week_Two.md

 title: Week Two
 ---

-For this section I converted my PDF Score of Кавал Свири to a [Musescore file](/data/Kaval_Sviri_Fixed.mscz) using the OMR (Optical Music Recognition) provided by the Musescore Website.
+For this section I converted my PDF Score of Кавал Свири to a [Musescore file](/data/Kaval_Sviri_Fixed.mscz) using the OMR (Optical Music Recognition) provided by the Musescore Website - I also went over this file personally to correct any inaccuracies.

 ## What didn't transfer well?